 Root canal treatment, also known as root canal therapy or endodontic therapy is a type of dental treatment in which the infected pulp

 Root Canal Treatment prices vary greatly depending on the clinic and the location.
 For example, Root Canal Treatment in Turkey is a popular option where Root Canal Treatment costs as low as € 51.
-You can also find Root Canal Treatment clinics in Poland starting from € 89.
-Root Canal Treatment in Hungary is another popular option where prices start from € 80.
+You can also find Root Canal Treatment clinics in Hungary starting from € 80.
+Root Canal Treatment in Spain is another popular option where prices start from € 140.

 Please note that the Root Canal Treatment prices listed on FlyMedi are the average price for Root Canal Treatment procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for Root Canal Treatment procedures.
 To receive a personalized Root Canal Treatment quote, please click HERE.